The Price-Pareto growth model of networks with community structure

-Here are the basic assumptions behind the standard 3DSI citation network growth presented in~\cite{3dsi-pnas}.
-It was based on the Price model and further extended in~\cite{pricepareto2}. \begin{itemize} \item In each iteration, a new publication is added to an existing citation network. \item The new work distributes $m$ references among the nodes already in the network, such that for some parameter $\rho$: \begin{itemize} \item $(1-\rho)m$ citations are allocated uniformly at random, \item after that, $\rho m$ citations are allocated based on preferential attachment, i.e., nodes are selected with probabilities proportional to their degrees. \end{itemize} \item The above procedure can be repeated indefinitely or until a desired number of vertices has been created. \end{itemize}
+Here are the basic assumptions behind the standard 3DSI citation network growth presented in~\cite{3dsi-pnas}. \begin{itemize} \item In each iteration, a new publication is added to an existing citation network. \item The new work distributes $m$ references among the nodes already in the network, such that for some parameter $\rho$: \begin{itemize} \item $(1-\rho)m$ citations are allocated uniformly at random, \item after that, $\rho m$ citations are allocated based on preferential attachment, i.e., nodes are selected with probabilities proportional to their degrees. \end{itemize} \item The above procedure can be repeated indefinitely or until a desired number of vertices has been created. \end{itemize}

-\citet{pricepareto2} showed that the approximate degree $d^{(t)}(\ell)$ of a node $\ell$ at time $t$ follows the recurrence relation:
+Throughout the paper, all gains are considered in expectation.
+In particular, values such as $(1-\rho)m$ need not be integer. \citet{pricepareto2} showed that the approximate degree $d^{(t)}(\ell)$ of a node $\ell$ at time $t$ follows the recurrence relation:

 We can instantly calculate $\Acc^{(t)}(\ell) = \frac{(1-\rho)m}{t}$ as the number of citations added accidentally divided equally by all $t$ nodes present at time $t$ (note $t$ and not $t-1$ since 3DSI allows loops).
 This formula, with the starting condition $d^{(\ell)}(\ell)=0$, resolves to an analytical equation: